mendix/widgets-resources/packages/tools/pluggable-widgets-tools/README.md

 #### `csp` task

 1. Make sure you set `MX_PROJECT_PATH` variable either manually or through `.env` file
 2. Run `npx pluggable-widgets-tools csp enable`.
-This command should copy CSP boilerplate.
+This command should copy CSP boilerplate to `theme/web` directory.
 3. If your project is already running, press restart button in Studio Pro.

 #### Example